autonity/docs.autonity.org/reference/api/oracle/index.md

 ## getRewardPeriodPerformance

-Returns the voting performance for a voter in the current epoch reward period.
+Returns the epoch performance score for a voter at the block height of the call.

 ::: {.callout-note title="Note" collapse="false"}